-For one, it’s definitely the biggest heavyweight fight since the days of the last fully undisputed heavyweight king, Lennox Lewis.
+For one, it’s the most significant heavyweight fight since the days of the last entirely undisputed heavyweight king, Lennox Lewis.

-Masses of opinions have been cast by boxers, media and fans alike – with the general consensus becoming a similar one throughout.
+Boxers, media have cast masses of opinions and fans alike – with the consensus is becoming similar throughout.

 My thoughts are this fight goes only one of two ways.
-Whilst as things stand, you can begin to partially rule out some theories from the outset.
+While as things stand, you can begin to rule out some theories from the outset partially.

 Based on this trio potentially not being on the cards, you’re looking at the following scenarios:

 Wilder will be looking to start fast and take Fury out early.
 Tyson will have to weather a storm or two in the opening three or four rounds.
-This will be key to the rest of the contest.
+This scenario will be critical to the rest of the contest.

 Should Fury come through the first six in good shape, the fight pattern would favor the Brit.

 Dependent on the judging being fair and square, it’s impossible to see how Wilder can outbox Fury.
-Although many said the same about Tony Bellew against Oleksandr Usyk and he was up on the cards at the time he was stopped.
+Although many said the same about Tony Bellew against Oleksandr Usyk, he was up on the cards when he got stopped.

 Even saying that, Fury is too elusive at heavyweight and should be able to limit Wider’s windows of opportunity to around one every two rounds.